lucasvianav/grocery-receipt/README.md

 Repository for the "SCC0251 - Digital Image Processing" course's project offered for Computer Science undergraduates at ICMC - USP, by professor Moacir Antonelli Ponti.

+For a quick guide of how to setup the project, see [docs/SETUP.md](./docs/SETUP.md).

 ## Group

 - Abner Ignacio Melin Leite - 10415165